 Degrees and Certifications:

-The goal for ALPs is to give every identified student the opportunity to participate in creating goals that are personalized and useful.
-As the district high schools roll out the new ALP, all documents related will be posted on this teacher page.
-Please click on the Gifted and Talented tab on the menu to the left.
+The goal of an Advanced Learning Plan (ALP) is to give every identified student the opportunity to participate in creating goals that are personalized and useful.
+As the district high schools roll out the ALP, all documents related will be sent through Naviance to identified Gifted Students. .
+Please click on the Gifted and Talented tab on the menu to the left for more information.

 What Are Advanced Learning Plans?

 Colorado law requires an Advanced Learning Plan (ALP) -

 Advanced Learning Plans (ALPs) are . . .“a written record of gifted and talented programming utilized with each gifted child and considered in educational planning and decision making.”From: Colorado Department of Education, 22-20-103.
 For the GT student, ALPs serve as a strength-based goal-setting enterprise.
 The key term here is strength-based.
 ALP goals are connected to the student’s identified area(s) of strength – verbal, non-verbal, and quantitative.
 From improving TCAP scores in one’s areas of strength to mentorship, independent projects, job-shadowing, research, and advanced studies classes, ALP goals serve as a means to enrich and develop the students’ gifted strengths.

 Here is the timeframe to complete the online ALP** All ALP's are tied to ICAP this year and will be completed on Naviance.
 Emails and instructions will be provided to Gifted and Talented students.

 ** Failure to complete the ALP on Naviance/ICAP by the specified deadlines listed above will indicate that the student is choosing not to participate in the ALP goal setting activity for the current school year.
 The student will still be able to receive gifted and talented services, but will not have a formal ALP written.